Skip to main

 University-wide Navigation

-The event provided an opportunity for UK students, faculty, and staff to meet their open access librarians and learn about UK Libraries’ open access resources while enjoying free snacks and hot apple cider.
+The event provided an opportunity for UK students, faculty, and staff to meet their open access librarians and learn about UK Libraries’ open access resources while enjoying free snacks and refreshments.

 Open access materials – including articles, books, and datasets – are digital, online, free of charge, and free of most copyright and licensing restrictions.
 UK Libraries provides a number of open access resources to help our users reduce student costs, find research data, and make scholarship and research outputs available to global audiences.